EU agrees on tougher climate goals for 2030 | DW | 11.12.2020

 The deal comes after more than 10 hours of negotiations late Thursday into Friday morning.
 The increase from the 40% reduction target was proposed by the European Commission in September, and was met with resistance in some EU states.

+The European Commission will also take into account specific national situations when establishing the measures.

+Meanwhile, British Prime Minister Boris Johnson announced last week that he wants the UK to cut greenhouse gas emissions by at least 68% from 1990 levels by 2030 – a more ambitious goal than the EU's.

-The European Parliament, which itself is pushing for a slightly higher target, still has to approve the new emissions goal.
+The European Parliament, which itself is pushing for a slightly higher target, still has to approve the new EU emissions goal.
+World leaders agreed five years ago in Paris to keep the global warming increase to below 2 degrees Celsius (3.6 degrees Fahrenheit) by the end fo the century.
+Under the Paris agreement, countries are required to submit updated climate targets by the end of this year.

 Researchers say global carbon emissions dropped by an estimated 2.4 billion metric tons this year due to the coronavirus-induced lockdowns.
 They have also warned that the emissions may rebound once the pandemic ends.